laurenpmarazzi/Transcriptome_axolotltastebud/README.md

-This repository contains the assembly of axolotl oropharyngeal explants during taste bud differentiation stages 38,39,40,4142,43
+This repository contains the assembly of axolotl transcripts from stage 37/38,39, and 41 oropharyngeal explants and stage 43 heads.